We flew to Detroit for a tricky operation on my husband’s heart

 Tall office buildings, hundreds of them, all

-A city blank with weeds and broken concrete
+A city blank with cats and cracked concrete

-I used to live there my husband said
+I used to live right there my husband said

 Then we went to the hospital.